christophgil/ZIPsFS/README.md

 This allows to restart ZIPsFS without affecting running programs.
 Programs refer to the symlink rather than the real mount-point.
 Consider a ZIPsFS instance which needs to be replaced by a newer one.
 The newer one is started with a different mount point.
-For some time both instances work simultaneously and the old instance can be deleted after some time.
+For some time both instances work simultaneously.
+Once no software is reading files from the  old instance, the old instance can be terminated.

 After initialization a symlink to the new mount point is created and programs start to use the new instance.